UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day11/Important Points.md

-To Display Hostname with Ip Address:
+To Display Hostname with Ip Address:-
 ------------------------------------
 Command:
 --------